jimburton/scrabble/chapters/Chapter8.md

 ## Configuration file parsing using `config-value`

-The actual properties we want to configure will be held in a simple config file of `key:value` pairs.
+The actual properties we want to configure will be held in a simple config file of `key:value` pairs with Haskell-style single line comments.
 The default for this is `etc/scrabble.conf`, which looks like this:

 ```
 -- This is the config file for the Scrabble server